Khin87/sql_challenge/README.md

 The major task of this assignment is to do a research about people whom the company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.

+ThLis Challenge is divided into three parts - data modelling, data engineering, and data analysis

+Data Modelling
-ThLis Challenge is divided into three parts - data modelling, data engineering, and data analysis Modelling Drawn ERD and shown the relationship betweeen the data of each departments of csv files.
+Drawn ERD and shown the relationship betweeen the data of each departments of csv files.

 Data Engineering